 A retrospective look at the RIMI Baltic transaction – one of the largest deals in the Baltics – through three perspectives: the global view of the buyer and seller, the organisational impact on RIMI, and the experience of being inside the company as a leader and employee, concluding with a brief look at what comes next.

-A growing driver of mid-market M&A
+12:30–12:50 | Generational succession: A growing driver of mid-market M&A

 Europe’s SME ownership landscape is at an inflexion point.
 Across industry verticals, a structural wave of founder exits – largely absent of in-family succession – is creating compelling deal flow across Western Europe and, for the first time, the trend has reached the Baltics.
-As the post-Soviet entrepreneurial class of the 90s reaches retirement, local PE is uniquely positioned to deploy bespoke capital solutions at scale.
+As the post-Soviet entrepreneurial class of the 90s reaches retirement, local PE is uniquely positioned to deploy bespoke capital solutions at scale

-Baltic Capital, Nordic Innovation: from partnership to exit – lessons from Danish MBL
+14:00–14:15 | Case study: Baltic Capital, Nordic Innovation: from partnership to exit – lessons from Danish MBL

 NERIJUS DROBAVIČIUS, Partner at INVL Baltic Sea Growth Fund and INVL Private Equity Fund II